High blood pressure

 What is high blood pressure?

 Our blood pressure refers to the pressure that is exerted onto our blood vessels when blood is pumped around the body by the heart.
-It's measured by two numbers; systolic and diastolic pressures, both measured in mmHg.
+It's measured by two numbers; systolic and diastolic pressures, both measured in mmHg2.

 As a general guide, we would be considered to have high blood pressure if: